-This is an alternative, not-exact, representation of persistence landscapes defined in the Section 2.
-Unlike in the Section 2 we build a representation of persistence landscape by sampling its values on a finite, equally distributed grid of points.
-Since, the persistence landscapes that originate from persistence diagrams have slope 1 or -1, we have an estimate of a region between the grid points where the landscape cab be located.
-That allows to estimate an error make when performing various operations on landscape.
-Note that for average landscapes the slope is in range [-1, 1] and similar estimate can be used.
+This is an alternative representation of persistence landscapes defined in the Section 2.
+Unlike in the Section 2 we build a non-exact representation by sampling persistence landscape on a finite, equally distributed grid of points.
+Since, the persistence landscapes that originate from persistence diagrams have slope 1 or -1, we have an estimate of an error made in between grid points by such a sampling.
+We do not have a similar estimation when a landscape is obtained from averaging process.

-Due to a lack of rigorous description of the algorithms to deal with this non-rigorous representation of persistence landscapes in the literature, we are providing a short discussion of them in below.

-Let us assume that we want to compute persistence landscape on a interval [x, y].
-Let us assume that we want to use N grid points for that purpose.
-Then we will sample the persistence landscape on points $x_1 = x, x_2 = x + \frac{y-x}{N}, \ldots, x_N = y$ .
-Persistence landscapes are represented as a vector of vectors of real numbers.
-Assume that i-th vector consist of $n_i$ numbers sorted from larger to smaller.
-They represent the values of the functions $\lambda_1, \ldots, \lambda{n_i}$ ( $\lambda{n_i+1}$ and the functions with larger indices are then zero functions) on the i-th point of a grid, i.e. $x + i \frac{y-x}{N}$ .
+Due to a lack of rigorous description of the algorithms in the literature, we are giving a short discussion of them in below.
+Persistence landscapes are being represented by vector of vectors of real numbers.
+Assume that i-th vector consist of n_i numbers sorted from larger to smaller.
+They represent the values of the functions $\lambda_1, \ldots, \lambda{n_i}$ (λ{n_i+1} and further are zero) on the i-th point of a grid.